 What is the TDHCA’s Role in Selling a Mobile Home on Leased Land?

 In Texas, the TDHCA regulates mobile home sales on leased land.
-They issue Statements of Ownership, manage ownership transactions, and ensure state compliance.
+They issue statements of ownership, manage ownership transactions, and ensure state compliance.

 How Can I Attract Buyers to My Mobile Home?